approov/quickstart-android-java-okhttp/README.md

 OkHttpClient client = YourApp.approovService.getOkHttpClient();
 ```

-This obtains a cached client to be used for calls that includes an interceptor that is able to add an `Approov-Token` header and pins the connections.
+This obtains a cached client to be used for calls that includes an interceptor that protects channel integrity (with either pinning or managed trust roots).
+The interceptor may also add `Approov-Token` or substitute app secret values, depending upon your integration choices.
 You should thus use this client for all API calls you may wish to protect.

 You must always call this method whenever you want to make a request to ensure that you are using the most up to date client.
 Failure to do this will mean that the app is not able to dynamically change its pins.

+Approov errors will generate an `ApproovException`, which is a type of `IOException`.
+This may be further specialized into an `ApproovNetworkException`, indicating an issue with networking that should provide an option for a user initiated retry (which must make the new request with a call to the `getOkHttpClient` to get the latest client).

 ## CUSTOM OKHTTP BUILDER
 By default, the method gets a default client constructed with `new OkHttpClient()`.
 However, your existing code may use a customized client with, for instance, different timeouts or other interceptors.
 For example, if you have existing code: